 The Cape Floral Region Protected Areas consists of 13 clusters covered with fynbos and known for their rich plant life.

 They are located in the Mediterranean climate region of South Africa Western Cape Province and the Eastern Cape Province.
 With the Cape Floral Region being of the six Floral Kingdoms of the world, the outstanding diversity, density and endemism of the flora are among the highest worldwide.

 Map of Cape Floral RegionLoad map

 The Cape Floral Region is one of the few WHS solely focused on flora.
 ‘Fynbos’ is the key subject here: a diverse shrubland and heathland vegetation with many endemic species.
-It comes for example in the variation of ‘rooibos’, that is used for the eponymous tea.
+It comes for example in the variation of ‘rooibos’, which is used for the eponymous tea.
 Although plants aren’t my specific area of interest, I managed to visit Kirstenbosch Botanic Gardens and the Table Mountain National Park during my 4 days in Cape Town.
 These cover only 1 of the 13 inscribed clusters – the other 12 are located in the Western and Eastern Cape Provinces.

 My explorations started at Kirstenbosch gardens.
 I was staying at a Bed&Breakfast in Klaassens Road, next to Gate no. 3 of the gardens.
 This whole area is incredibly lush – and wealthy.
 Properties sell easily for over 1 million EUR.
 Entering Kirstenbosch via this upper gate leads you directly to the fynbos and the proteas, both almost only to be found in the Cape Floral Region.
-With the Table Mountain directly in the background, it’s all very pleasing to the eye.
+With Table Mountain directly in the background, it’s all very pleasing to the eye.
 The lower part, near main entrance no. 1, is a bit more like a landscape garden and hosted lots of picnickers when I was visiting on a Saturday afternoon.

 We’ve discussed before on this website whether it is more important to preserve an iconic and large fauna species such as the giant panda or the mountain gorilla, than for example a mouse or even an ant.
 This also applies to the flora: we have the giant trees of Redwood and the double ‘coco de mer’ coconut of Vallée de Mai.
 The Cape Flora Region’s main claim to fame is its fynbos – which essentially is a low and unassuming shrub.
 I have tried and tried to find anything to love about it, but I can’t.

 I spent 3 hours in Kirstenbosch, which is a pleasure to walk in.
 Kirstenbosch also has a (rather lame) canopy walkway, a new addition to our connection.
 More extreme activities can be done from Table Mountain.
 Getting there involves stepping into a spectacular cable car that rotates 360 degrees during the ride.
-From the top you can try abseiling, or just watch other people do it.
+From the top, you can try abseiling, or just watch other people do it.

-The remarkable thing about the top surface of the Table Mountain is that it is covered by a great variety of plants.
+The remarkable thing about the top surface of Table Mountain is that it is covered by a great variety of plants.
 Somehow you would just expect a rocky platform.
 There are trails to explore the 3km width of the mountain, and it is recommended to go as far from the cable car station as you can – only there you will find some peace and quiet to enjoy the landscape.
 Yes, Table Mountain is one of our ‘one million visitors or more’ sites.

 Kirstenbosch and Table Mountain are two of the obligatory stops on any trip to Cape Town, and they were well worth a visit.
 They attract lots of people, both locals and tourists: a bit too many for my taste.
 The diversity in plant life is easy to grasp and certainly a strong point of these two locations.
-Unfortunately I was too late in season for the blooming of the flowers, so I had to look at a lot of green shrubs.
+Unfortunately, I was too late in the season for the blooming of the flowers, so I had to look at a lot of green shrubs.

 A large part of the satisfaction I got in ticking this site off stems from the fact that not only did I see the three nature reserves that form the Table Mountain National Park, but, more importantly, I was able to pay proper visits to seven out of the eight protected areas that make up the inscribed serial property (I missed out Groot Winterhoek).